Ayush1695/EG_Game_Analysis/README.md

 ## Code
 main.ipynb is the file which contains all the analysis

+## Archive Code
+main_with_feat_eng in the archive_folder can also be checked where model was built using some additional features using additional feature engineering steps.
+Although the model performance degraded in comparison to the simpler model used in main.ipynb

 ## Config
 config.ini file contains the path and model related parameters